peter-hunt/number-sense/README.md

 A simple idle game built with Flask and vanilla JavaScript.

-## Getting Started (with Nix)
+## Getting Started

-This project is configured to work with Nix, which manages the development environment.
-The required Python packages are defined in `.idx/dev.nix` and are automatically made available.
+This project is configured to work seamlessly with Project IDX and its Nix-based environment.

-To start the server, simply run:
+To start the development server, simply run the provided script:

 ```bash
 ./devserver.sh
 ```

-This will start the Flask application on port 8080.
+This will install any necessary dependencies and start the Flask application.
+The server will run on the port specified by the `$PORT` environment variable, defaulting to 8080.
+The Project IDX preview manager will automatically handle starting and stopping this script.

-## Getting Started (Manual Setup)
+## Manual Setup (without Project IDX)

-For a traditional setup, you can use a Python virtual environment.
+If you are not using the Nix environment provided by Project IDX, you can set up the project manually using a Python virtual environment.

 ### 1. Create and Activate the Virtual Environment